 Bring your vehicle to the Arlington Heights, IL brake repair experts at Wheeling Auto Center.
 We’ll take time to discuss the issues you’re experiencing, consult with you, and then explain exactly what we find during your brake system inspection.
 With our assistance, you’ll know exactly what’s wrong and get everything fixed quickly and affordably, keeping you and your family safe.

 All standard production cars on the road today use a similar braking system—utilizing hydraulics to transfer the force of your foot on the brake pedal to cause friction at your vehicle’s wheels.
 Friction is created by using a caliper to push a brake pad into a spinning disc or by pressing a brake shoe against a spinning drum.
 An anti-locking braking system (ABS) uses a computer to determine when you’re braking too hard to compensate and keep your car from skidding out of control from too much brake force.
 All of these systems work together to stop you safely regardless of the road conditions or weather.

 Wheeling Auto Center can identify any braking-system issue, and our brake repair knowledge is unmatched in the Arlington Heights, IL area.
-Reach out to us today or schedule service online to ensure your brakes are keeping you safe.
+Reach out to us today to ensure your brakes are keeping you safe.

 Wheeling Auto Center provided me with a detailed analysis and cost estimate of what the vehicle needed and it was well below what my Honda dealer had...